 Each new instance of TIM Tools includes eight predefined roles: Super Administrator, District Leader, Zone Leader, School Leader, District Observer, Zone Observer, School Observer, and Teacher.
 The default permissions for each of the eight roles are preset to what is...

-Although colleges of education have been using TIM Tools for years, with the rollout of version 6.0, it is now much easier to manage any combination of research projects, grant evaluations, and intern observations in a single “district” version of the software.
-The...
+TIM Tools makes it easy for colleges and universities to manage any combination of research projects, grant evaluations, and intern observations in a single “district” version of the software.
+The ability to create roles with just about any combination of privileges...

 As the Technology Integration Matrix officially becomes a teenager, we take a look back at TIM’s formative years and speculate just a bit about the future.
 Originally published in 2005, the Technology Integration Matrix was produced by the Florida Center for...